Mariano Corso - Scientific Officer email@example.com

-In order to encourage and circulate good practice in innovation, for the second year running, the Digital Agenda Observatory is sponsoring an initiative entitled “Digital Agenda Awards” to support a culture of innovation in Italy and thereby generate a virtuous circle for sharing best practice and excellency.
+In order to encourage and circulate good practice in innovation, for the fifth year running, the Digital Agenda Observatory is sponsoring an initiative entitled “Digital Agenda Awards” to support a culture of innovation in Italy and thereby generate a virtuous circle for sharing best practice and excellency.

 Companies and public authorities that have been able to improve their business through digital technology will receive a prize awarded at the convention on the day when research findings are presented.

 In a still unstable political context the Observatory aims at being a stable, unbiased point of reference capable of bringing the point of view of all these stakeholders to the political world’s attention and highlight the importance of digital development for the entire Country system.
 The ultimate goal is to try giving indications to the new government in order that all the efforts made over the years are not nullified.